Below are some frequently asked questions concerning the REB process at Michener.

 When can I submit my application for an REB review?

 You may submit your REB application for review only when you have followed and/or completed section 3.0 of Investigator Qualifications and Responsibilities Policy.
-The REB Terms of Reference (section VI) stipulates that meetings are scheduled on an as needed basis, however, it does not stipulate deadline for REB submissions.
+The REB Terms of Reference (section VI) stipulates that meetings are scheduled on an as needed basis, however, it does not stipulate a deadline for REB submissions.

 What happens to my application once it is submitted for an REB review?